Business planning with the tarot

-I plan my business with cappuccino and tarot.
+Business planning for my business is something I do with cappucchino and tarot.
 There you have it.
 Blog done.
 I know this works because I used all kinds of methods to overcome procrastination in my business in the past.
-But since I have adopted a method to plan my business with tarot cards and time blocks, I have been more productive than ever.
+But since I have adopted a method for business planning for my business with tarot cards and time blocks, I have been more productive than ever.

 Over the last couple of years, I have had many goals.
 All those goals have been either not reached or dropped because they didn’t feel right.
 Maybe that sounds a bit lame, at least I think it does, but I hadn’t found my soul topic yet.

 A soul topic is a topic you can find in your akashic record.
 Topics like these are often close to your heart, and you are willing to study, practice, teach, and/or live.
 I’ve noticed that all previous topics missed one of those aspects of willingness up to now.
 You need to dive in, embody it thoroughly, and implement it in all the nooks and crannies of your life.
 For me, tarot (and lately everything with akashic records) has that.

 Even after twenty-five years of reading tarot cards, I’m still willing to study the cards.
 I draw a card every day and write about it in a dedicated journal, log it in the monthly spread, and review it at the end of the month to see what lessons I can learn from them.
 Since I learned how to access the akashic records, my readings have improved because I’m doing what I want on a soul level.